les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 **Good Start** means that the stand-up meeting should give energy, not take it.
 Energy comes from instilling a sense of purpose and urgency; a clear sense of the purpose and a clear understanding what needs to be done to achieve it.
 It's important to distinguish this from "false urgency", where people are geared up for activity but are without shared direction.

 Un **bon départ** signifie que la réunion debout devrait donner de l'énergie, pas en prendre.
 L'énergie vient de l'insufflation d'un sentiment d'objectivation et d'urgence ; un sens aigüe de l'objectif et une compréhension aigüe de ce qu'il faut faire pour l'accomplir.
-Il est important de distinguer cela de la "fausse urgence", où les personnes sont orientés sur le travail de l'activité mais sans direction commune.
+Il est important de distinguer cela de la "fausse urgence", où les personnes sont orientées sur le travail de l'activité mais sans direction commune.

 ### Improvement